MSuskiewicz/msuskiewicz.github.io/_pages/publicationsummaries.md

 author_profile: true
 ---

+Here I will share short informal discussions of the most recent papers (and maybe also some older ones).

 Structural insights into the regulation of the human E2∼SUMO conjugate through analysis of its stable mimetic
 ------